 Q. Do we tip the guide?

 A. The most important thing for guests to remember is that guiding is a service business, and all guides throughout the world rely on their tips as part of their earnings.
 That said, they must earn your tip.
 There have been many published guidelines on the amount to tip, e.g. $50 a day per person for a guide or 10-20% of the trip cost.
 If you are coming with a group, it is always a good idea to talk with others about how much they plan to tip, so as to avoid embarrassment.
 If you are staying at one of the recommended lodging choices before or after your trip, tips there are separate.
+If you feel as though your guide deserves a tip you will want to give that to them directly in cash.

 Q. Do you require a deposit?